-Kanchan Gooransingh, who is the Principal of the firm will review the matter and provide you with an initial or substantive response normally within 21 working days.
-She may consider it appropriate to instruct an external reviewer to assist in the review but it will be subject to strict rules of confidentiality and you will be informed if this happens.
+The Complaints Officer will review the matter and provide you with an initial or substantive response normally within 8 weeks.
+The Complaints Officer may consider it appropriate to instruct an external reviewer to assist in the review but it will be subject to strict rules of confidentiality and you will be informed if this happens.

-Please, contact Kanchan Gooransingh Principal Solicitor, Osbourne Pinner at the below addresses.
+Please, contact our Complaints Officer at the below addresses.

 CITY OFFICE LOCATION